 Configuring SCIM Integration

-KnowBe4’s SCIM (System for Cross-domain Identity Management) integration allows you to leverage user data from your identity provider to provision, meaning to populate and maintain, your users and groups within your KnowBe4 Console.
-Provisioning is accomplished by syncing users and groups from your SCIM identity provider to KnowBe4’s SCIM API endpoints.
+KnowBe4’s SCIM (System for Cross-domain Identity Management) integration allows you to leverage user data from your identity provider to provision, meaning to populate and maintain, your users within your KnowBe4 Console.
+Provisioning is accomplished by syncing users from your SCIM identity provider to KnowBe4’s SCIM API endpoints.

 Alternatively, if you are interested in using Active Directory to sync your users, please check out our Active Directory Integration (ADI) Configuration Guide.